amberhinds/fcwp-testimonials/david-notes.md

 1. Add the file and include it
 2. Copypasta from Codex the `WP_Widget` class (need BOTH class AND hook) — add that widget to the sidebar, see nothing
-3. Customize output of the widget — slime something there
+3. Show output of the widget — slime something there, add in the before title, etc boilerplate
 4. Add in the loop again, or maybe use get_posts to output something from a real testimonial
 5. Add title to widget
 6. Add dropdown of testimonials to widget